amare-capital-management/Backtest_Trend_Reversal/README.md

 Evaluate the strategy's performance using metrics like SQN.

 ### It is useful for traders and analysts looking to automate the process of strategy testing and signal generation
-It is useful for traders and analysts looking to automate the process of strategy testing and signal generation.